nasir19noor/devsecops-netflix-clone/README.md

 Create the token

+Log into SonarQube

+Open your SonarQube instance in a web browser
+Sign in with your credentials

+Navigate to User Token Settings

+Click on your profile avatar in the top-right corner Select "My Account" from the dropdown menu
+Click on the "Security" tab

+Generate New Token

+In the "Tokens" section, find the "Generate Tokens" area Enter a name for your token (e.g., "CI/CD Pipeline", "Jenkins Integration") Select the token type:

+User Token: For personal use
+Project Analysis Token: For analyzing specific projects Global Analysis Token: For analyzing any project

+Set an expiration date (optional but recommended) Click "Generate"

 Goto Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.
 It should look like this

 After adding sonar token